yasserpulido/auto-complete/questions.md

 FirstComponent(SecondComponent)
 ```

-1. what's the difference in handling exceptions in promises, callbacks and
+7. what's the difference in handling exceptions in promises, callbacks and
 async...await.

+In promises, we use .catch() to handle exceptions.\
+In callbacks, we use try...catch.\
+In async...await, we use try...catch.

-1. How many arguments does setState take and why is it async.
+8. How many arguments does setState take and why is it async.

+An arguments is an object with the new state.\
+It is async because it is not guaranteed that the state will be updated immediately.

-2. List the steps needed to migrate a Class to Function Component.
+9. List the steps needed to migrate a Class to Function Component.

+- Remove constructor and state.
+- Convert life-cycle methods to effects.
+- Change this.props to props.
+- Change render to return.
+- Remove this.
+- Adjust data flow.

-3. List a few ways styles can be used with components.
+10. List a few ways styles can be used with components.

+- Inlines styles.
+- CCS styles.
+- Styled components

-4. How to render an HTML string coming from the server.
+11. How to render an HTML string coming from the server.

+with dangerouslySetInnerHTML.